jackwadden/ANMLZoo/Levenshtein/code/README.md

+# Inputs

-# Leven - Levenshtein Automaton ANML Creation Program
+## Leven - Levenshtein Automaton ANML Creation Program

 The Levenshtein Automaton ANML Creation Program, *leven*, is a C++ progam that can generate Levenshtein automata giving a pattern string, *p*, and Levenshtein edit distance, *d*.